 Mahmoud Abou Zeid (Shawkan)

 Shawkan is a journalist and photographer who often depicts daily cultural life and produces street portraits.
 He is a contributor to publications such as Time Magazine, Die Zeit, BILD, Media Group, and online photo agency, Demotix.
 Various human rights organizations, such as Index on Censorship, Amnesty International, Open Democracy, IFEX, and Global Voices, have also utilized his images.
 Shawkan has covered political protests in Cairo’s Tahrir Square.
 His agency says of his coverage of the political protests that it was “completely impartial with a simple objective – to tell the news from the perspective of a local photographer who had lived in Egypt all his life.”
-Shawkan has been awaiting trial in pre-trial dentention for more than two years.
-His trial, postponed before from December 12, 2015 to February 6th, 2016, was most recently postponed to March 26, 2016, when he will stand trial on charges of weapon possession, illegal assembly, murder, and attempted murder alongside more than 700 defendants.
+Shawkan has been awaiting trial in pre-trial detention since his arrest in August 2013.
+His trial, which has been postponed repeatedly, was most recently postponed to July 4, 2017.
+He will stand trial on charges of weapon possession, illegal assembly, murder, and attempted murder alongside more than 700 defendants.

 Shawkan was arrested on August 14, 2013 while covering the dispersal of the Rab’a Al Adweya sit-in as a photojournalist.
 He was arrested along with two other journalists: Louis Jammes, a French photographer and Mike Giglio, a US reporter working for the Daily Beast.
 The two other journalists were released because of their foreign citizenship and passports.
 However, Shawkan, who is an Egyptian citizen, was consequently beaten and detained.
 All of his personal belongings, such as his camera and cellphone, were taken from him.
 Since then he has been in prison in pre-trial detention without charge, and his detention has exceeded the detention time allowed under Egyptian law.